s427/MARL/tools/outbox-cleanup/readme.md

 The script will look for a file named `outbox.json` in the current folder and output a file named `outbox-public.json` in the same folder.
 If such a file already exists, the user is asked to confirm whether it should be overwritten or not.

+By default:
-By default, the script will remove posts that are _private_ (mentioned users only) or for _followers only_.
-In other words, only the public and unlisted posts are kept.
+- The script will remove posts that are _private_ (mentioned users only) or for _followers only_; in other words, only the public and unlisted posts are kept.
+- Boosts are preserved.

+## Options

+### Visibility level

-You can specifiy which types of posts get removed from the output:
+You can specifiy which types of posts get removed from the output based on their visibility level:

     marl cleanup -p [CODE]
     marl cleanup --privacy [CODE]